roselidev/ca-pa3/GDB.md

 $1 = 140737353273414
 ```

-If you want to print the value in a hexadecimal format, use the `print/x` (or simpley `p/x`) command.
+If you want to print the value in a hexadecimal format, use the `print/x` (or simply `p/x`) command.
 The `%rdi` register contains the first argument for `bmp_diag()`.
 Therefore, the following address `0x7ffff7f2d046` is the address that points to the bitmap data.

 ```
 (gdb) print/x $rdi